Therapists in 23832

 NOT Accepting New Clients at this time: I am a board-certified psychiatric mental health nurse practitioner with a special interest in working with adults experiencing life disruptions from anxiety, depression, stress, ADHD, and some mood disorders.
 I received my Bachelor’s in Science in Nursing from South University.
 After graduating from nursing school, I was an ER nurse for 8 years, where I experienced firsthand the gap between medical and psychiatric care, and how the mind/body connection is often ignored.
 These gaps encouraged me to pursue my PMHNP degree.
 I received my Master of Science in Nursing from Walden University.

-Have you been searching for a psychiatrist who listens and partners with you to improve your mental health?
-Are you feeling unsatisfied with your current treatment?
-Or, maybe you are looking for a specialist-trained physician to help you understand your mental health challenges and provide a path forward to improved mental well-being.
-If the above resonates with you, then Gray MD Psychiatry is the right choice for you.
+Have you been searching for a psychiatrist to work with you and finally resolve your worry, sadness or emotional distress that you've been carrying?
+Dr. Gray believes in listening, partnering with you and finding effective solutions to help you feel your best and reach your goals.
+If you relate to the above, then Gray MD Psychiatry is the right practice for you.
 We can work together to help improve your depression, anxiety, insomnia, OCD, stress, or trauma.

-Have you been searching for a psychiatrist who listens and partners with you to improve your mental health?
-Are you feeling unsatisfied with your current treatment?
-Or, maybe you are looking for a specialist-trained physician to help you understand your mental health challenges and provide a path forward to improved mental well-being.
-If the above resonates with you, then Gray MD Psychiatry is the right choice for you.
+Have you been searching for a psychiatrist to work with you and finally resolve your worry, sadness or emotional distress that you've been carrying?
+Dr. Gray believes in listening, partnering with you and finding effective solutions to help you feel your best and reach your goals.
+If you relate to the above, then Gray MD Psychiatry is the right practice for you.
 We can work together to help improve your depression, anxiety, insomnia, OCD, stress, or trauma.

 Milder Touch mental Health & Wellness LLC